-Maryland's Network of FSCs, administered by MFN, is the current leading provider of services to families with very young children.
+Maryland's network of FSCs, administered by MFN, is the current leading provider of services to families with very young children.
 For more information on the operation of the network, please see the "Who We Are Section," above.
 In the budget crisis of 2003, the Network's \$6.9 million budget was cut by more than \$2 million, forcing the closure of six of 32 FSCs.
-In the 2006 Session, the General Assembly approved an increase of \$450,000 in funding for FSCs and expressed its intent via budget language that the funding be fully restored in future fiscal years.
-Unfortunately, that intent has not been realized.
+In the 2006 Session, the General Assembly approved an increase of \$450,000 in funding for FSCs and expressed its intent via budget language that the funding be fully restored in future fiscal years, but that intent was not mandated.
 In October 2008, the Board of Public Works cut \$250,000 from the budget for FSCs.
-After further cuts were taken in FY 2011 and FY 2012, the budget for FSCs has held steady at \$4.7 million since FY 2012.
-Funding for additional services through RTT-ELC was available to the FSCs in FY 2013 through FY 2015, but that funding source is no longer available.
+After further cuts were taken in FY 2011 and FY 2012, the budget for FSCs held steady at \$4.7 million.